fbpx

 For Modern Vibes: Aqva Boutique Hotel

-If small, chic, and boutique are your deal, you’ll want to check out this modern 18-room hotel.
+If small, chic, and boutique is your deal, you’ll want to check out this modern 18-room hotel.
 Its location just outside the historic city center means the Aqva Boutique Hotel is quieter than the other hotels.
 Add to it that they have a cute library, a private dock, a gorgeous pool, and free bikes for riding around, and, well, we’re fans!

 How To Get To Sirmione